 - The best-rated glass set: Luigi Bormioli Birrateque Craft Beer Glasses

 - The best all-arounder: Rastal Teku 3.0 Stemmed Beer Glass

 - The insulated glass: Outset Stainless Steel IPA Beer Glass

 - The shatterproof plastic glass: Aegir Tritan Unbreakable IPA Beer Glasses

 - The tulip glass: Libbey Craft Brews Classic Belgian Beer Glasses

 - The imperial pint glass: LUXU Pint Glasses

 1. The cult favorite

 If IPAs are your go-to beers, Spiegelau’s IPA glass is a worthy investment.
-Designed in collaboration with breweries Sierra Nevada and Dogfish Head, it ticks all the boxes for an IPA glass: a bulbous shape that tapers inward, a short ridged stem, and nucleation points at the bottom of the glass.
+Designed in collaboration with breweries Sierra Nevada and Dogfish Head, it ticks all the boxes for an IPA glass: A bulbous shape that tapers inward, a short ridged stem, and nucleation points at the bottom of the glass.
 One Amazon reviewer described their Spiegelau glasses as “THE glasses to properly enjoy an IPA.”
-It holds 19.1 ounces, and it’s also dishwasher-safe.
-According to the manufacturer, it can run through 1,500 wash and dry cycles without a scratch — which suggests it’s quite durable, too.
-It's available in singles or sets of four.
+It holds 19.1 ounces, and the manufacturer indicates it’s dishwasher safe, too.
+However, multiple reviews have recommended hand washing the glass to preserve the lead-free crystal.
+It’s available in singles or sets of four.